-On a previous page, you learned the Shwa numerals and signs.
+On a previous page, you learned the Musa numerals and signs.
 On this page, we'll discuss the symbols needed to express basic arithmetic.

 In English, we use + to separate numbers being added together, but when we enclose a total in a larger expression, we have to surround it with parentheses or brackets, as in [4+3].
-In Shwa, we simply draw a line over a sequence of expressions - numbers or larger formulas - to indicate that they should be added together, with dots separating the expressions.
+In Musa, we simply enclose the addends - numbers or larger formulas - to indicate that they should be added together, with dots separating the expressions.
 The brackets for addition are low, with slanted bottoms like a boat:

-To indicate subtraction, we insert a vertical line before the number(s) being subtracted.
-In the 2D format, the vertical line hangs from the overline.
-You can subtract individual numbers or expressions no matter where they are in the sequence, even first - this is the correct way to indicate the negation of an expression (the negative sign is for negative numbers).
+To indicate subtraction, we replace the space with the subtraction separator before the number(s) being subtracted.
+You can subtract individual numbers or expressions no matter where they are in the sequence, even first.

-Finally, division uses the same vertical line, but sitting on the underline.
+Finally, division replaces the space with the division separator before the divisor.
 As with subtraction, you can divide individual numbers anywhere in the sequence.

 These four operations can be combined without fear of ambiguity (and without precedence rules).